oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### getopts

-    getopts SPEC VAR ARG*
+    getopts SPEC VARNAME ARG*

 A single iteration of flag parsing.
-The SPEC is a sequence of flag characters, with a trailing `:` to indicate that the flag takes an argument:
+The SPEC is a sequence of flag characters, with an optional `:` to which means that the flag takes an argument:

     ab    # accept -a and -b
     xy:z  # accept -x, -y arg, and -z

+A leading : enables silent error reporting:

+    :ab   # accept -a and -b in silent mode

 The input is `"$@"` by default, unless ARGs are passed.

+    getopts 'ab'   myvar         # input is from "$@" getopts 'xy:z' myvar -x foo  # input is --x foo

-On each iteration, the flag character is stored in VAR.
-If the flag has an argument, it's stored in `$OPTARG`.
-When an error occurs, VAR is set to `?` and `$OPTARG` is unset.
+On each iteration, variables are set

+- The flag character is stored in `VARNAME`.
+- If the flag has an argument, it's stored in `$OPTARG`.

+There are two methods of error reporting

+- Normally, VARNAME is set to `?` and `$OPTARG` is unset.
+- In silent mode, VARNAME is set to :
+  - TODO

 Returns 0 if a flag is parsed, or 1 on end of input or another error.